LogtalkDotOrg/logtalk3/coding/atom/NOTES.md

-By installing this package and the Logtalk ctags support (see `../ctags`), it is possible to use Atom's `Command Palette` to index and browse Logtalk code (e.g. to search and navigate to entity and predicate declarations).
+By installing this package and the Logtalk ctags support (see `../ctags`), it is possible to use Atom's `Command Palette` to index and browse Logtalk code (e.g., to search and navigate to entity and predicate declarations).

 3. `atom-html-preview`